idevelop4u/linux-go/README.md

-# ubuntu-starter
-A simple script to setup and get the best out of your ubuntu desktop!
+**Linux Go** is a simple script made to setup your linux desktop for the first time